BenMinch/BEREN/README.md

 `NCLDV_Markers.faa`: Protein file with all found marker genes.
 They are labeled "GVOGm".
 Refer to https://github.com/faylward/ncldv_markersearch for info on this naming scheme.<br>
 `NCLDV_Marker_PolB_Tree.nwk`: A treefile of NCLDV PolB proteins in newick format to be displayed on itol or elsewhere.
 The annotation file can be found in the resources folder.
 It is called `Tree_Labels.csv`.<br>
 `EGO_Mirus_Mriya_Markers.faa`: All of the markers for new viruses (MCPs).
+## NCLDV_contigs
+This module gives you all the NCLDV contigs in your metagenome.
+You can treat these as "ASVs" or "OTUs" to represent distinct NCLDV populations.
+By default, only contigs > 5000 kbp are considered.
+These contigs are identified using ViralRecall.

+**Outputs**<br>
+`NCLDV_Contigs.fasta`: A single fasta file with all NCLDV contigs within it.
+Note, if you do this and bin module some of these contigs will likely overlap.

+## NCLDV_bins